Revised November 2023

 Vacations are a time for renewal and rest, and employees are strongly encouraged to take their earned vacation time each year.
 Employees may accumulate up to the maximum vacation accrual amount appropriate for their position and length of service.
-However, once that maximum vacation accrual is reached, the employee will forfeit additional vacation leave accrual until such time as his/her vacation balance is under the maximum accrual cap.
+However, once that maximum vacation accrual is reached, the employee will forfeit additional vacation leave accrual until such time as the employee’s vacation balance is under the maximum accrual cap.

 Vacation time will not be advanced, but must be accrued prior to the pay period in which it is used.
 Vacation leave accrues on the last day of the pay period and is available for use the first day of the next pay period subject to the eligibility requirements listed in this policy.

 Only that vacation time which has been earned and accrued by the end of the preceding pay period, will be considered eligible vacation pay in any given pay period.
 Other time off will be considered personal leave without pay, requiring the standard supervisory approvals.